SoumyaRanjanPatnaik/regolith_wayland_guide/README.md

 # Regolith on Wayland Installation Guide
+Before starting to follow this guide, please note that the packages you are installing contain code that is yet to be merged.
+This guide is for testing and experimentation purpose.
+However, if you encounter any problems following the guide, you can create an issue and I'll try to help you to the best of my ability.
 ## Adding the experimental key to apt

 Most of the work relating to `regolith on wayland` is packaged and published in the regolith experimental package repository.
 To add it to the `apt` package manager, use the following command